 RICHARD L. TRUMKA

-The BIT’s investments have helped to generate more than 80 million union construction hours since the Fund’s inception.
+The BIT’s investments have helped to generate millions of union construction work hours since the Fund’s inception.

 labor relations services

 The AFL-CIO Investment Trust Corporation has been retained by PNC Bank to provide to the BIT labor relations services to assist with the implementation of, and compliance with, the union labor requirements for the BIT.

 The labor relations staff is also available to:

 Assist in identification of general contractors or construction managers who meet the requirements set forth in union labor policies;